doctorwidget/electron-laboratory/docs/alpha.md

 - _done_ remove any jest test code that relied on thunks (if any)
 - _done_ sanity tests with all redux-saga actions
 - _done_ interim commit
-- saga Jest tests! create `{project}/test/sagas/counter.spec.js`
+- _done_ saga Jest tests! create `{project}/test/sagas/counter.spec.js`
-- test for all worker sagas... no need for watcher saga tests, right?
+- _done_ test for all worker sagas... no need for watcher saga tests, right?
-- ifOdd and ifEven sagas get jest-tested with differing inputs!
+- _done_ ifOdd and ifEven sagas get jest-tested with differing inputs!
+- _done_ interim commit
 - figure out how to jest the debounce effects of decrementRequest and incrementRequest
 - interim commit
-- create a test page of your own that you can navigate to
+- create a test page of your own that you can navigate to: this is the real laboratory!
-- put some font-awesome icon on this page somehow, because I want to confirm that's happening!
+- put some font-awesome icon on this page somehow, because I want to confirm that's happening! see the existing counter page, which uses one (1) fa icon: "fa fa-icon-back-arrow"
 - do a _cancelable_ saga action, and a unit test for it something that starts a timer, which counts down from 10, but which can be canceled So it ends either when the countdown ends, or the user clicks abort